dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 of both statically typed languages and beefier IDEs such [Eclipse](http://www.eclipse.org/) and [Visual Studio](http://www.microsoft.com/visualstudio).)

-To drive the point home: if someone asks you what you do professionally, do you start by going through every task you perform on a daily basis at your job and explaining each one in detail?
+To provide one more example: if someone asks you what you do professionally, do you start by going through every task you perform on a daily basis at your job and explaining each one in detail?
 No, you start with a high-level answer, like "I'm a software engineer" or "I'm an investment banker" or "I'm in sales."
 If this person asks you follow-up questions, *then* you provide more information.
 The more interest someone shows in what you have to say, the more you can go into detail with the confidence he or she actually cares to hear it.
-In this sense writing code is similar to telling a story.
+In this sense writing code is similar to telling a story or having a conversation.

 Optimizing for the right thing
 ==============================